TobikoData/sqlmesh/docs/reference/notebook.md

   --end END, -e END     End date to render.
   --latest LATEST, -l LATEST
                         Latest date to render.
   --limit LIMIT         The number of rows for which which the query
                         should be limited.
 ```

 ## render
+%render [--start START] [--end END] [--latest LATEST] [--expand EXPAND]
+              [--dialect DIALECT]
+              model

+Renders a model's query, optionally expanding referenced models.

+positional arguments:
+  model                 The model.

+options:
+  --start START, -s START
+                        Start date to render.
+  --end END, -e END     End date to render.
+  --latest LATEST, -l LATEST
+                        Latest date to render.
+  --expand EXPAND       Whether or not to use expand materialized models,
+                        defaults to False.
+If True, all referenced models are
+                        expanded as raw queries.
+If a list, only referenced
+                        models are expanded as raw queries.
+  --dialect DIALECT     SQL dialect to render.
 TODO

 ## fetchdf